HyunjungWang/Thesis/README.md

 Note: Each tissue comparison folder contains a zipped file that needs to be unzipped before running the analysis.
 The compressed file can be either in .zip or .7z format.
 ### visualization/
-Folder containing the HTML file, cytoscape-cola-js, and CSV files for the GRN visualization tool.
+Folder containing the HTML file(GRN.html) and CSV files for the GRN visualization tool.

 ## Usage